Short Term Lets

 Short-term lets can offer people a flexible and cheaper travel option, and have contributed positively to Scotland's tourism industry and local economies across the country.
 The Scottish Government has put in place this licensing scheme to ensure basic safety standards are in place across all short-term lets operating in Scotland, while also providing discretionary powers to licensing authorities to address the needs and concerns of local communities.
 Improved visitor experience and confidence will benefit tourism and the economy.

-East Renfrewshire Council has their licensing scheme ready to receive applications as of 1 October 2022.
+East Renfrewshire Council had their licensing scheme ready to receive applications as of 1 October 2022.

 It is a criminal offence for any person to continue to operate after their licence application has been determined and refused.